The Content Moderator's Dilemma: Removal of Toxic Content and Distortions to Online Discourse: Data and Methods

 These types of embedding vectors are crucial for countless NLP tasks, such as text classification, similarity calculation, summarization, translation, generation, and question-answering \citep[e.g.,][]{devlin2018bert,radford2019language,lewis2019bart}.
 In line with the above intuition, the individual dimensions of the embedding vector capture semantic differences between Tweets, i.e., those closer in the embedding space are more similar.
 At the end of this step, we are left with a $N\times D$ matrix $\mathbf{X}$, where $N$ is the number of Tweets, and $D$ is the number of embedding dimensions.

 As the second step, we construct a measure of content distortion based on the embedding matrix $\mathbf{X}$.
-Our measure is based on the Bhattacharyya distance (BCD), a commonly used metric for comparing probability distributions.
-As the embeddings are approximately normally distributed (see Appendix \Cref{fig:hist_embeddings}), we use the formula for Bhattacharyya distance for multivariate normal distributions \citep[e.g.,][]{abou2012note}.
-For the case of two multivariate normal distributions $\mathcal{N}_1(\mu_1,\Sigma_1)$ and $\mathcal{N}_2(\mu_2,\Sigma_2)$, the BCD is defined as:
+Our measure is based on the Bhattacharyya distance (BCD), a commonly used metric for measuring the distance between probability distributions (see \Cref{sec:appendix_bcd} for additional details).
+Throughout the paper, we use the formula for Bhattacharyya distance for multivariate normal distributions \citep[e.g.,][]{abou2012note}.
+As this closed-form expression relies on the assumption of multivariate normal embedding distributions, we visualize the embedding distribution in Appendix \Cref{fig:hist_embeddings} and conduct a Henze-Zirkler test for multivariate normality.
+The test confirms the null hypothesis of multivariate normality with a test statistic of 0.046 (p-value =1).\footnote{To keep these tests computationally tractable, we conduct them on a random subset of 50.000 Tweets.
+Even for this 1\% subsample, the calculation of the Henze-Zirkler test statistic took over 6.5h.} For the case of two multivariate normal distributions $\mathcal{N}_1(\mu_1,\Sigma_1)$ and $\mathcal{N}_2(\mu_2,\Sigma_2)$, the BCD is defined as:

 where $\Sigma = \frac{\Sigma_1 + \Sigma_2}{2}$.
 The Bhattacharyya consists of two additive terms.
 The first term is the squared Mahalanobis distance \citep{mahalanobis1936generalised}.
 It measures the inverse-variance-weighted distortions to the mean of the multivariate normal distribution, while the second term measures distortions to the variance.
 The $\det \Sigma$ is the so-called generalized variance index (GVI) \citep{wilks_certain_1932}, which provides a multivariate extension of the standard statistical variance measure based on the mean squared deviation.